George Heald

-George Heald (2 June 1816 – 25 May 1858) was a civil engineer active at the beginning of the 19th century, notable for his role in the building of railways that formed part of the Grand Junction Railway, the Lancaster and Carlisle Railway, the Caledonian Railway and the North Midland Railway.
+George Heald (2 June 1816 – 25 May 1858) was an English civil engineer active at the beginning of the 19th century, notable for his role in the building of railways that formed part of the Grand Junction Railway, the Lancaster and Carlisle Railway, the Caledonian Railway and the North Midland Railway.
 Nowadays he is largely forgotten but to his contemporaries and those that followed immediately afterwards, he was one of the key engineers of the early railway age being listed alongside Brunel, Stephenson, Locke and Cubitt in George Drysdale Dempsey's book, the Practical Railway Engineer.
 He was a colleague and friend of Robert Stephenson and also worked with other notable railway engineers such as Joseph Locke and Thomas Brassey.

 Early years

 George was born and raised in Wakefield, Yorkshire.
 His father, Thomas Heald, was a wealthy hatter and parfumier.
 Thomas Heald's business interests involved travelling to London.
 After he was widowed he married Sarah Murray of Westminster, London who was eighteen years his junior.
 George was born to Sarah and was raised in a small family with nine out of ten elder step-siblings having died.
 The family was well educated and Sarah and her sister, Ann, ran a school founded under the auspices of the Gaskell family that included Elizabeth Gaskell, at Thornes near Wakefield.
 George was educated from a young age in this environment and achieved a high competence in maths as his published material demonstrates.